-- C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in fall 2007.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2013.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were subsequently offered admission. - C1 Total first-time, first-year (freshman) men who applied C1 Total first-time, first-year (freshman) women who applied - C1 Total first-time, first-year (freshman) men who were admitted - C1 Total first-time, first-year (freshman) women who were admitted - C1 Total full-time, first-time, first-year (freshman) men who enrolled - C1 Total part-time, first-time, first-year (freshman) men who enrolled
+Admitted applicants should include wait-listed students who were

+(-) -pp C1 Total first-time, first-year (freshman) men who applied 2442 C1 Total first-time, first-year (freshman) women who applied 3630 C1 Total first-time, first-year (freshman) men who were admitted 964 C1 Total first-time, first-year (freshman) women who were admitted 1610

-C1 Total full-time, first-time, first-year (freshman) women who enrolled C1 Total part-time, first-time, first-vear (freshman) women who enrolled
+C1 Total full-time, first-time, first-year (freshman) men who enrolled 233 C1 Total part-time, first-time, first-year (freshman) men who enrolled 0 C1 Total full-time, first-time, first-year (freshman) women who enrolled 315 C1 Total part-time, first-time, first-year (freshman) women who enrolled 0

-C2 Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)
+Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

-Yes No C2 Do you have a policy of placing students on a waiting list?
-C2 If yes, please answer the questions below for fall 2007 admissions:

-C2 Number of qualified applicants offered a placed on waiting list
+Yes No C2 Do you have a policy of placing students on a waiting list? Х C2 If yes, please answer the questions below for Fall 2013 admissions: C2 Number of qualified applicants offered a placed on waiting list 874 C2 Number accepting a place on the waiting list 297 C2 Number of wait-listed students admitted 20 C2 Is your waiting list ranked?

-- 1

-C2 Number accepting a place on the waiting list

-C2 Number of wait-listed students admitted

-C2 Is your waiting list ranked?

-- C2 Is your waiting list ranked? - C2 If yes, do you release that information to students? - C2 Do you release that information to school counselors?
+- C2 If yes, do you release that information to students? - C2 Do you release that information to school counselors?